Vauxhall Grandland X review - Interior, design and technology

 - 2Engines, performance and driveThe Vauxhall Grandland X feels safe and secure to drive, rather than particularly fun

-- 4Interior, design and technology - currently readingThe Vauxhall Grandland X is functional but bland compared with the funky Peugeot 3008 on which it is based
+- 4Interior, design and technology - currently readingThe Grandland X shares mechanical underpinnings with the funky Peugeot 3008, but the Vauxhall's dull looks can't compete

 - 5Practicality, comfort and boot spaceThe Grandland X doesn’t have the biggest boot in its class, but it’s still a seriously spacious SUV